Homas/ioc2rpz/README.md

 - IOC expiration time is used to remove expired indicators in a timely manner;
 - Performance and zone transfer time/size/packets optimizations.

-## How to start ioc2rpz service
-ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and saves DB backup in ./db directory.
-You can change the default values in the erlang application configuration, which is located in ``ebin/ioc2rpz.app``.
-If you downloaded sources, before running ioc2rpz you have to compile the code with the following command: ``erlc -I include/ -o ebin/ src/*.erl``.
-You can start the application by ``sudo erl -pa ebin -eval "application:start(ioc2rpz,permanent)" -noshell`` command.

 ## Docker container
 ioc2rpz is available on the Docker Hub.
 Just look for ioc2rpz.
 Prerequisites: